Want to attend a Dubai concert? How to grab tickets, 'early bird' deals; your complete guide

 You can check the Dubai calendar through Visitdubai.com, the official events calendar of the city, where you can see event listings, as well as attractions and trip plans.

 Go to the website and click 'Dubai Calendar' to know what shows are happening and when.
-To see if there are available promos and discounts to the concert you want to go to, click 'Deals & Offers'.
+To see if there are available promos and discounts to the concert you want to attend, click 'Deals & Offers'.

 You can also download the Dubai calendar app.
 Switch on your app alerts so you'll get notifications for shows, as well as discounts and deals.